 ...gave his life in the effort to save others...

-According to officers of the Petoskey, Boyle jumped from one of the lifeboats while it was being lowered and still about 15 feet from the water.
-He did not come to the surface, and it is not known whether he was clutched down by one of the victims and held beneath the surface, or struck some object.
+According to officers of the Petoskey, Peter dove from one of the lifeboats while it was being lowered and was still about 15 feet from the water.
+He did not come to the surface.
+It is not known whether he was clutched by one of the victims and held beneath the surface or was stunned by striking some object.

-Captain Petrosky and his associates were much affected by the death of "Lookout Boyle" who gave his life in the effort to save others.
-The young man was about 26 years of age and lived at 110 E. Illinois Street, Chicago.
+Captain Walter Petrosky and his associates were much affected by the death of "Lookout Boyle," who gave his life in the effort to save others.

 Copyright © South Haven Tribune